TanapongAUS/Weather-App/README.md

 - Google JavaScript API (the API key is not provided within the committed files)

 ## Deployment
-The application deployed on 2 domains:
+The application deployed on domain:
 - [tdech.me](https://tdech.me/), feel free to visit my portfolio website.
 The visitors can access the weather check application on the Nav bar.
 - [https://tanapongaus.github.io/Weather-App/](https://tanapongaus.github.io/Weather-App/), GitHub deployment.